lgeurts/text-align/README.md

 * Work on efficiency of algorithm
 * Clean up algorithm
-* Add new pictures to showcase other alignment options
+* Add new pictures to demonstrate other alignment options
-* Publish to atom.io